JAustin10/OpenCv-Face-Detection/README.md

 For this specific program the Haar Cascade Classifiers need to be downloaded before running the above code and it has to be saved in the same folder as the code.

-In order to implement the face detection in an image,follow the steps given as follows:- STEP 1-Download the attached code.
+In order to implement the face detection in an image,follow the given steps:- STEP 1-Download the attached code.
 STEP 2-Open the terminal and activate the virtual environment you have created.
 STEP 3-Run the following command:

 python "File Name.py"
 Shown below is the face detection in an image.